Skip to content

 jackin workspace remove my-app

-You can limit which agents are allowed to use a workspace:
+You can limit which roles are allowed to use a workspace:

 Terminal window